AnyDesk vs TeamViewer

 - • Widget-based user interface: AnyDesk’s user interface has been revamped in its latest update.
 It’s widget inspired, which makes it necessary and seamless to execute certain tasks like quick commands, file transfer, etc., in order to maintain the workflow.

-- • Whitelist: You will get to whitelist (allowlist) selected devices and users so that they can freely access a specific system with no permission needed and still use the tool safely.
+- • Whitelist: You will get to whitelist (allowlist) selected devices and users so that they can freely access a specific system with no permission needed and still use the tool safely and avoid AnyDesk scams.

 - • Mobile to PC control: Users can remotely access computer systems from their personal computers (PCs) and Android and iOS mobile devices using the AnyDesk application.
 On mobile devices, the AnyDesk app will allow users to do a variety of tasks like file transfer, printer and desktop access, restart, and so on. from a computer.